debops/debops/docs/code-standards-policy.rst

   is used standalone or a part of another role's playbook.
 The facts can be either static or dynamically generated, or a combination of the two.

-- variables from other roles MUST NOT be used directly in your role.
-This impedes the portability of a role and effectively makes the other roles it uses its hard dependencies.
-Instead, roles SHOULD expose the external data structures as needed for other roles to use as Ansible local facts; this should ensure that the data used by other roles is available at all times, and therefore idempotent.

 .. _debops_policy__ref_code_standards_role_default_variables: